What is the Valency of Fluorine in CaF₂? Understanding Chemical Bonding and Oxidation States

 -

 In CaF₂, the oxidation state of fluorine is -1, reflecting the single negative charge it carries after gaining an electron.
-However, its valency remains 1, indicating the number of bonds formed.
+Even so, its valency remains 1, indicating the number of bonds formed.
 The oxidation state helps in balancing chemical equations and understanding electron transfer, whereas valency provides a simpler picture of bond formation.

 The Role of Electrostatic Forces in CaF₂